jarecoo/practice/notes.md

 - “Every time you get upset a little bit of life leaves the body” The Daily Stoic, p.52
 - “We suffer more often in imagination than in reality”
 - “It does not do to dwell on dreams and forget to live” Harry Potter and the Sorcerers Stone
+- “How much pain have cost us the evils which have never happened!”
+Thomas Jefferson
+- “Getting upset is like continuing the dream while you’re awake.
+The thing that provoked you wasn’t real — but your reaction was.
+And so from the fake comes real consequences” The Daily Stoic, p.55

 ### Slow Down
 - “Slow your breath down, just take it slow” - Future of Forestry, Slow your Breath Down